The Stranger (2022 film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 10 critics, indicating "generally favorable" reviews.

+Luke Buckmaster of The Guardian wrote a glowing review of the film, having wrote "it’s abundantly clear that The Stranger has crept, assiduously, into brilliance; to call it an unconventionally impressive crime drama is to put it very lightly."
+Writing for RogerEbert.com, critic Brian Tallerico called the film "taut and effective" and that it's "worth seeking out."
+In Variety, Peter Debruge praised the film's direction, saying, "'The Stranger' confirms that Wright has arrived, even if his treatment sometimes feels more oblique and self-consciously arty than the material demands."

 In July 2022, due to the film being inspired by the Daniel Morcombe murder investigation, Morcombe's parents "demanded" that the filmmakers stop using his name to market the film and were upset that they continued to do so.

 The producers of the film responded with a statement: "The Stranger is a fictionalised account of the undercover police operation that resulted in a successful murder prosecution.
 Out of our deepest respect for the family, the name of the victim is never mentioned in the film and the film does not depict any details of the murder.
 Nor is the family represented in the film in any way.
 Instead it tells the story of the unknown police professionals who committed years of their lives and their mental and physical health to resolve this case and others like it.
 When the film was first in development, the producers approached the family to make them aware of the film.
 They declined to be involved.
 It is a decision we continue to respect."